Cinnamon and Kale

 Why make butter bean hummus?

 Hummus is super healthy and nutritious, and homemade hummus is particularly good as you'll be able to avoid cheap processed oils.
-It's a great way to enjoy extra pulses in your diet, and butter beans are packed with health benefits.
-As well as being a good source of protein, they are rich in vitamins and minerals.
-Butter beans are a good source of potassium, magnesium, folate, iron, zinc, and they also contain calcium.
-They are also a really good source of fibre which has numerous health benefits and helps to keep you feeling full.
+It's a great way to enjoy extra pulses in your diet.
+Butter beans are a good source of protein, they are rich in vitamins and minerals.
+They are a good source of potassium, magnesium, folate, iron, zinc, and they also contain calcium.
+Butter beans are also a really good source of fibre and help to keep you feeling full.

 This butter bean hummus is also really quick and easy to make, and uses only store cupboard ingredients.
 So pop a can or two of butter beans in the cupboard, and you'll have a good standby option for a quick lunch or health snack.